CompArchFA17/Lab1/WRITEUP.md

 ```

-Worst-case delay: starting with `ovf` and `SLT` high from one operation `-8 SLT 1`, we move directly to a case `0 SLT 0` in which the result from the first bit slice propagates all the way to the final `COUT`, setting `ovf` to low and propagating through the `SLT` logic.
+Worst-case delay: starting with `ovf` and `SLT` high from one operation `-2147483648 SLT 1`, we move directly to a case `0 SLT 0` in which the result from the first bit slice propagates all the way to the final `COUT`, setting `ovf` to low and propagating through the `SLT` logic.

 ```

 ```

-Extrapolating the calculations from our 4-bit full adder out to 32 bits and appending the `SLT` logic, we calculated a worst-case delay of 1380 time units.
+Extrapolating the calculations from our 4-bit full adder out to 32 bits and appending the `SLT` logic, we calculated a worst-case delay of 1480 time units.
 Our test bench was only waiting 1000 time units, so we had to increase the clock period.

 <img src=" " alt="worst_case_timing_diagram" style="width:600px;">

+Additions and subtractions should all be slightly faster (as they lack the extra SLT logic), coming out to 1440 for worst-case addition, and 1470 for subtraction.
+All the boolean logic is constant-time, as there is no chaining between bit slices, and has a worst-case delay of 110 for `NAND` and `NOR`, and 120 for `XOR`, `AND`, and `OR`.

 ## Work Plan Reflection